margn430/Final/README.md

 The original data set can be accessed via the NYC open data portal.

-Files in the repo represent the javascript, css/markup for a CartoDB wrapper using Leaflet, Stamen and Colorbrewer to presenting the final mapping visualization from NYC data.
+Files in the repo represent the javascript, css/markup for a CartoDB wrapper to presenting the final mapping visualization from NYC data.

 Description
 ===========